OpenGammaProject/Open-Gamma-Detector/software/README.md

 Usage:
 	<command> [options]
 Commands:
-	read spectrum	: Read the spectrum histogram collected since the last reset. read settings	: Read the current settings (file). read info		: Read misc info about the firmware and state of the device. read fs			: Read misc info about the used filesystem. set baseline	: <toggle> Automatically subtract the DC bias (baseline) from each signal. set trng		: <toggle> Either 'enable' or 'disable' to toggle the true random number generator output. set display		: <toggle> Either 'enable' or 'disable' to enable or force disable OLED support. set correction	: <toggle> Either 'enable' or 'disable' to toggle the CPS correction for the 4 faulty ADC channels. set mode		: <mode> Either 'geiger' or 'energy' to disable or enable energy measurements.
-Geiger mode only counts pulses, but is ~3x faster. set out			: <mode> Either 'events', 'spectrum' or 'disable'. 'events' prints events as they arrive, 'spectrum' prints the accumulated histogram. set averaging	: <number> Number of ADC averages for each energy measurement.
-Takes ints, minimum is 1. set ticker		: <number> Number of milliseconds the buzzer ticker will be on for a single pulse.
-'0' is off. reset spectrum	: Reset the on-board spectrum histogram. reset settings	: Reset all the settings/revert them back to default values. reboot			: Reboot the device.
+	read spectrum 	: Read the spectrum histogram collected since the last reset. read settings 	: Read the current settings (file). read info 		: Read misc info about the firmware and state of the device. read fs 		: Read misc info about the used filesystem. set baseline 	: <toggle> Automatically subtract the DC bias (baseline) from each signal. set trng 		: <toggle> Either 'on' or 'off' to toggle the true random number generator output. set display 	: <toggle> Either 'on' or 'off' to enable or force disable OLED support. set correction 	: <toggle> Either 'on' or 'off' to toggle the CPS correction for the 4 faulty ADC channels. set mode 		: <mode> Either 'geiger' or 'energy' to disable or enable energy measurements.
+Geiger mode only counts pulses, but is ~3x faster. set out 		: <mode> Either 'events', 'spectrum' or 'off'. 'events' prints events as they arrive, 'spectrum' prints the accumulated histogram. set averaging 	: <number> Number of ADC averages for each energy measurement.
+Takes ints, minimum is 1. set tickrate 	: <number> Rate at which the buzzer ticks, ticks once every <number> of pulses.
+Takes ints, minimum is 1. set ticker 		: <toggle> Either 'on' or 'off' to enable or disable the onboard ticker. reset spectrum 	: Reset the on-board spectrum histogram. reset settings 	: Reset all the settings/revert them back to default values. reboot 			: Reboot the device.
 ```

 All of these commands should be pretty straightforward with their respective description.